TRUSTED FOR OVER 40 YEARS

 Learn more about PCmover Enterprise, and try a free, fully-functional copy of PCmover Enterprise at enterprise.laplink.com today!

 Neil is the Senior Director of Inside Sales & Marketing at Laplink.
 His sales and marketing expertise includes email marketing, lead nurturing, marketing automation, database marketing, user experience optimization, website optimization, testing, PPC (Pay Per Click), Google analytics and social media.
 Prior to joining Laplink, he was Account Director at Indigo Slate, Senior Account Manager at Oracle, and Dell Brand Manager and Digital Marketing Manager at Zones, Inc. Neil holds a Bachelor of Arts degree in Communications, Advertising and Business from Brigham Young University.
 Neil’s hobbies include playing golf and competitive volleyball.
-When he’s not busy spending time with his family, he’s fixing things around the house or cheering for the Seahawks.Read more about Neil Minetto...
+When he’s not busy spending time with his family, you'll find him on the golf course perfecting his swing!Read more about Neil Minetto...